This listing has one of the 10 most popular offers available in Italy

 La Somma invites you to this center-based riding week which offers a varied programme of half-day and full-day treks in the glorious Umbrian countryside.
 This spectacular horse riding holiday is suitable for all levels.
 Novices and experienced riders will be split into groups for the faster rides.
 Enjoy the magnificent surrounding, ride on wonderfully schooled horses, and taste home-cooked food and excellent wine from this unspoilt region of Italy!

-The center has a range of sleeping accommodation available including several newly built chalets.
-The self-contained apartments at the stables are furnished to a high standard in traditional Umbrian style and well-equipped for those wishing to self-cater.
-Sleeping between four to six people, all four of them look out onto spectacular views of the surrounding mountains and all have central heating for the winter.
+The center has a range of sleeping accommodation available including eight chalets/apartments and bedrooms, all with ensuite bathrooms and furnished to a high standard in traditional Umbrian style.
+Some have kitchen areas.
+All of them look out onto spectacular views of the surrounding woods and mountains and all have central heating for the winter.
 Some have fireplaces.
 The stables' club house is a large airy room with beams and terracotta floors and magnificent views from the bar area.
 A huge fireplace provides the perfect spot to enjoy a drink after a long day's ride.

 The stables have more than 70 horses, including Anglo-Arabs, sure-footed Maremmanos and smaller ponies for children.
 All of them are well-schooled and responsive so that experienced riders can be sure of finding a good mount but novice and nervous riders will also feel safe and comfortable.

 You will arrive at Spoleto train station and have a 20-minute transfer to stables where you can settle in and wander round to meet the horses.
 You will have dinner and overnight.